jstitch/MambuPy/README.md

   - Update method comes from parent class MambuStruct, it connects to Mambu to refresh info of updated data in the internal structures of MambuPy
+* v1.8 2020-05-04
+  - Implement __contains__ in MambuStruct so that you can use in operator

 ### Author